-POSTPONED FOR MARCH: Mobile District Office Hours
+POSTPONED: Mobile District Office Hours

 Sit down with representatives from my office to talk about the issues in the district you care about, and work toward solutions.
 This is a great opportunity to meet in-person with our constituent services team and get to know my office a bit better.

 12:00 P.M. – 2:00 P.M.

 Stuyvesant Town Community Center, 449 East 14th Street

 - Release: City Council Set to Vote on Legislation to Strengthen City’s Response to Public Health Emergencies in City Jails

 - Release: Criminal Justice Committee Chair City Council Member Keith Powers Introducing Package of Legislation to Address COVID-19 in City Jails

 - Release: New York City Council Members Keith Powers and Antonio Reynoso Introduce the “Community Organics and Recycling Empowerment (CORE)” Act